Come work for an organization where everything matters.

 MINIMUM PHYSICAL REQUIREMENTS

-1. Must be able to see hear stand walk speak read and perform manual tasks with or without accommodation and care for oneself with little or no difficulty.
+3. Must be able to see hear stand walk read and perform manual task with or without accommodation; and care for oneself with little or no difficulty.

-3. Must be able to move or reposition patients of any weight or size with the assistance of another person(s) and/or equipment.
+4. Must be able to move or reposition patients of any weight or size with assistance of another person(s) and or equipment.